 It’s a good thing it doesn’t need to be charged often, however, as the device must be attached rather crudely to the collar using cable ties.
 While these hold it in place securely, they must be broken to remove the device from the collar.
 This is a minor issue, but surely there’s a better solution, FitBark?

 The Fitbark measures activity in “points” rather than giving raw numbers.
 This can be a little confusing at first, although having a points system makes it easy to look at how your dog’s health is trending over time.
 If you notice a dip in sleep or activity, for example, this could be a sign of stress, illness, or another problem.

 The collar can sometimes be temperamental when syncing, but the support from FitBark customer service is generally solid if you’re experiencing problems.

-Why We Recommend It: The Fitbark 2 doesn’t have GPS capabilities, but is a relatively lightweight activity tracker for monitoring your dog’s sleep and movement.
+The Fitbark 2 doesn’t have GPS capabilities, but is a relatively lightweight activity tracker for monitoring your dog’s sleep and movement.
 If you don’t need location tracking, it’s one of the best choices.

 If you’re looking for just a GPS tracker, and don’t want to spend as much as you would on the Whistle Go Explore, then the Tractive 3G could be a cheaper alternative.